EyevinnOSC/solutions/vod-streaming-platform/README.md

 ```

 It will create and setup a VOD processing pipeline with the input and output buckets required.
-A listener for the input bucket is also created.
+A listener for the input bucket is also created and a NoSQL database (CouchDB)

 You can test that this part works by uploading an MP4 file to the input bucket that was created.
 For example using the Minio client tool